CoderElectronics/rtmvisualizer/README.md

 A simple HTML5 visualizer for the RichTerrainMapping project.

 # Demo
-To test out this project, check out the hosted demo: rtmviz.astehneylabs.com
+To test out this project, check out the [hosted demo](http://rtmviz.astehneylabs.com).